Art & Design

 The Department hosts art exhibitions to reflect the breadth of skills and abilities of pupils and art, meanwhile, pupil work is regularly displayed throughout the school, promoting inclusion at all levels.

 Visiting artists and designers are an enriching aspect of creative studies and form part of the department’s reoccurring annual activities.
 These visits have taken place both during class time and externally.
-Developing pupils’ creativity has also been delivered through the ERASMUS project with workshops in architecture, textiles, printmaking and photography.
+Developing pupils’ creativity has also been delivered through ERASMUS projects with workshops in graphics, millinery, architecture, textiles, printmaking and photography.

 The department is open throughout the lunch hour and pupils are encouraged to use the facilities to develop their skills.